 Whatever the treatment that you and your dental health provider agree upon, it is important to follow all instructions because it can relieve the pain and possibly avoid further infections.
 Once treated, most teeth will continue to function so that you can chew comfortably.
 Talk to your dentist about your particular case and see if there are recommendations for further treatments.

 Call Edmond Oklahoma Dentist, Dr. Neely at (405) 302-0100 for an appointment.
-We serve patients from Oklahoma City, Edmond, and surrounding areas.
+We serve patients from Edmond OK and surrounding areas.

 - How to Take Care of Dental Veneers and Maintain Them - 04/24/2019

 - Top 6 Ways to Naturally Whiten Your Teeth at Home - 03/15/2019

 - Dental Flossing and Why You Should Make It A Habit - 12/14/2018

 - How does Invisalign Work - 11/30/2013